-Dynamic ad spend is one of the core features in RentVision's dynamic apartment marketing system.
+Dynamic ad spend is one of the core features in RentVision's apartment marketing strategy.
 In fact, our system's algorithms are able to predict your community's future vacancy and make automatic adjustments to account for it.

-When it's your busy leasing season, and you have more turnover, RentVision's marketing system will recognize your need for additional demand and will increase your ad spend to drive the amount of leads you need to quickly increase your occupancy.
+When it's your busy leasing season, and you have more turnover, RentVision's Predictive Advertising will recognize your need for additional demand and will increase your ad spend to drive the amount of leads you need to quickly increase your occupancy.

 A dynamic strategy like this generates the right amount of leads at the right time rather than the same number of leads all the time, regardless of need.
 More importantly, dynamic marketing prevents economic instability from impacting your apartment communities.

-Dynamic ad spend is but one part of the RentVision's marketing system.
+Dynamic ad spend is just one benefit of the RentVision's Predictive Advertising.
 For a complete overview, schedule your demo!